ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

 Synopsis
 --------
-- The cmci_action module can be used to perform actions on CICS and CICSPlex® SM definitions and resources, using the CMCI API.
-The CMCI API is provided by CICSplex SM, or in SMSS regions.
-For information about the CMCI API see https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/reference-system-programming/cmci/clientapi_overview.html.
-For information about how to compose PUT requests, see https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/reference-system-programming/cmci/clientapi_put.html.
+- Perform actions on CICS or CICSPlex SM definitions and resources, by initiating PUT requests via the CMCI REST API.
+The CMCI REST API can be configured in CICSPlex SM or stand-alone regions (SMSS).
+For information about the API, see `CMCI REST API <https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/reference-system-programming/cmci/clientapi_overview.html>`_.
+For information about how to compose PUT requests, see `CMCI PUT requests <https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/reference-system-programming/cmci/clientapi_put.html>`_.